 It is amazing how, looking back down the years, the long school summer holidays always seemed to be warm, dry and sunny.
 With the British weather, this has to be unlikely, but perhaps as children played out of doors most days, that is how it seemed.

-Today the bomb sites have been redeveloped, our streets are crammed with traffic, and many parents do not let their children go unaccompanied to the park to play.
+Today the bomb sites have been redeveloped, our streets are crammed with traffic, and unaccompanied trips to the park to play are not the norm.
 Unfortunately it seems nowadays, especially since Covid, that childhood has moved more indoors, with mobile phones, video games, movies on demand, tablets and home computers to entertain.
-The innocence and freedom of a 1950s/ 1960s childhood appears sadly to have gone forever.
+The innocence and freedom of a 1950s/ 1960s childhood appears to have gone forever.

 Published: 17th August 2021.